 As we have mentioned in previous guides the Town of Rochester has been prudent during the "good years" and has set aside money in several "Stabilization Funds" to cover spikes in special education costs, increased student enrollments, road improvement, public safety capital, capital improvement and most importantly the Town Stabilization Fund which would be used as the Town's main financial reserve in the event of an emergency or extraordinary need.
-The goal for the funding of Town Stabilization Fund is between 10% and 15% of annual General Fund operating balance of \$24,174,626.
-Currently, the balance in the Town Stabilization Fund is \$2,247,000.
+The goal for the funding of Town Stabilization Fund is between 10% and 15% of annual General Fund operating balance of \$26,022,613.
+Currently, the balance in the Town Stabilization Fund is \$2,557,715, which is approximately 10% of our operating budget for FY 2025.
 We will be adding additional money to those funds to bring them as close to their established goal as the budget permits.